 What is Phased Retirement?

-Officers of administration who are age 55 or over, have completed 10 years of service with the University, and are now contemplating retirement can now explore the possibility of a "phased retirement," in which they gradually decrease their workload instead of going immediately into full retirement.
+Officers of administration who are age 55 and are now contemplating retirement can now explore the possibility of a "phased retirement," in which they gradually decrease their workload instead of going immediately into full retirement.
 During this period, the officer retains his or her full-time status.
 Salary and any salary-dependent benefits are prorated to reflect the decreased work load.
 The officer can supplement any decrease in pay with pension or annuity money, which can be withdrawn without incurring a tax penalty.
 This period ends with the officer's full-retirement date, which is established at the outset in the officer's Phased Retirement Agreement.

 Phased retirements can benefit departments as well as officers.
 It may give a department time to hire and train a replacement—or to restructure positions within the department—with the benefit of the retiring officer's continuing input.
 On the other hand, a department is under no obligation to grant a phased retirement that's unworkable from its standpoint.